Ex-Mutants: Publication history

-Finally, Malibu Comics published a rebooted version of the characters in Ex-Mutants vol. 2, #1–18 from 1992 to 1994, as part of the Genesis Universe with Protectors and Dinosaurs for Hire.
+Malibu Comics published a rebooted version of the characters in Ex-Mutants vol. 2, #1–18 from 1992 to 1994, as part of the Genesis Universe with Protectors and Dinosaurs for Hire.

 Fictional character biographies

 Initial publishers

 In a near future, an all-out war has decimated the planet, and the hapless survivors and their offspring have been horribly mutated by the toxins released into the environment.

 A lone scientist, the three-eyed Dr. Emmanuel Cugat, selects five mutants, one male and four females, to be genetically altered, resequencing their mutated DNA to restore them to humanity.
 Belushi, Erin, Angela, Vikki, and Lorelei become perfect physical specimens.
 Dr. Cugat then sends them forth to inspire the shattered Earth.
 Many of the mutants have other ideas, particularly their nemesis, the monstrous Great Fred.
 They meet the Wild Knights, an old motorcycle gang that had settled down and were trying to recreate civilization.
 The Ex-Mutants become friends with their leader, Zack, but they are also pursued by minions of Great Fred.
-The Wild knights and Ex-mutants expel the invaders.
-The Ex-mutants discover that they are vulnerable to the external radiation and decided to return to the laboratory of Cugat.
+The Wild Knights and Ex-Mutants expel the invaders.
+The Ex-Mutants discover that they are vulnerable to the external radiation and decided to return to the laboratory of Cugat.
 In the ruins of Brooklyn, Great Fred captures Dr. Cugat and tries to execute him in public.
-The Ex-mutants arrived in time and confront Fred, with help of Zack and his Wild Knights.
+The Ex-Mutants arrived in time and confront Fred, with help of Zack and his Wild Knights.
 The attack on Great Fred provokes a rebellion in his mutant subjects.
-The tyrant is toppled and killed and the Ex Mutants are put in lab tubes to restore their health.
+The tyrant is toppled and killed and the Ex-Mutants are put in lab tubes to restore their health.

-In the aftermath, Dr Cugat takes control of the mutant city and incite a new religion, with the Ex-Mutants as gods, to secure his rulership.
+In the aftermath, Dr. Cugat takes control of the mutant city and incite a new religion, with the Ex-Mutants as gods, to secure his rulership.
 When they are reawakened, they are uncomfortable with the new treatment.
-When Dr. Cugat kills a Great Fred partisan, the Ex-mutants abandon him.
+When Dr. Cugat kills a Great Fred partisan, the Ex-Mutants abandon him.
 They return to the Wild Knights village but discover that it was destroyed by a mutant warlord called Frog.
 Frog captures them and jailed them with the Wild Knights.
-Distressed by the failure of his project, Dr Cugat snaps, rescues his children from Frog and decides to destroy them and the city of Brooklyn with a Russian nuclear bomb.
+Distressed by the failure of his project, Dr. Cugat snaps, rescues his children from Frog and decides to destroy them and the city of Brooklyn with a Russian nuclear bomb.

-The series was described by author Lawrence in a 2004 interview in the webzine QRD as "a light-hearted post-nuclear adventure series.
-The message if there was one, and I didn't really think about it at the time, seems to be no matter how badly we fuck up we'll get by".
+The series was described as a light-hearted post-nuclear adventure series according to author Lawrence in a 2004 interview in the webzine QRD.